fauzaanu/volkoff/README.md

 ## How It Works

-OrionH uses Bitcoin-style cryptography to secure your files.
+OrionH uses a combination of Bitcoin-style cryptography and modern encryption to secure your files.
 Here's the detailed process:

 ### Key Generation
 1. Generates a private key using the SECP256k1 elliptic curve (the same one Bitcoin uses)